-- the Primary Mental Health Worker and local Child and Adolescent Mental Health Service (CAMHS) for children with emotional and behavioural needs.
+- the Community Mental Health Liaison Service (CMHLS) and local Child and Adolescent Mental Health Service (CAMHS) for children with emotional and behavioural needs.

-Before the school make any referral to a specialist service we will always gain your permission.
+Before the school makes a referral to a specialist service we will always gain your permission.

 7. What training are the staff supporting children with Special Educational Needs and Disabilities having?

-We undertake an annual audit of training needs for all staff taking into account school priorities and personal professional development.
+We undertake regular audits of training needs for all staff taking into account school priorities and personal professional development.
 Particular support is given to new members of staff and to training that addresses children’s specific needs.
-The SENCOs of each school within the Angmering Locality meet together each term to share good practice and this is a strength of our group of schools.
+Professionals are invited to deliver training to school staff at staff meetings as applicable.
+The SENCOs of each school within both the Angmering Locality and the Schoolsworks Multi-Academy Trust meet together each term to share good practice and this is a strength of our group of schools.